astronomer/docs/astro/runtime-release-notes.md

 In addition to supporting the timetables framework, the team at Astronomer has built a `TradingHoursTimetable` that's ready to use in Runtime 4.0.0.
 You can use this timetable to run a DAG based on whether or not a particular global market is open for trade.

-For more information on using timetables, read the [Apache Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/timetable.html).
+For more information on using timetables, read the [Apache Airflow® Documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/timetable.html).

 #### Deferrable operators